richburroughs/what-oncall-does-to-us/slides.md

 ---

 # Meanwhile...
-Science
+Scientists have studied on-call

-^ Meanwhile there are psychologists who have been studying the effect of being oncall for decades.
+^ Meanwhile there are psychologists and other scientists who have been studying the effect of being oncall for decades.
 ^ Sometimes as people in tech we think we know it all and ignore the work of people in other disciplines.
 ^ We should learn from them instad.